BeaNichols/BeaNichols/README.md

-## Hi I Am Harvey A Masters Student At Staffordshire University 👋
+## Hi I Am Harvey A Games Programming Masters Student 👋

-#### Currently researching active ragdolls and unreal engine part of my University course.
+#### Currently researching VR and improving at Unreal Engine
   2024 Gaols
   - Graduate
   - Take part in more game jams